 The NAACP provides advocacy information on a variety of cultural, educational, business, labor, and political issues.

 National Urban League

-Premier social service and civil rights organization.
-Includes programs, news, events, and local branches.
+A premier social service and civil rights organization, this web site includes programs, news, events, and local branches.

-Business, finance, stocks, and technology with information on conferences and print subscription details for Black Enterprise magazine.
+This web site provides information on business, finance, stocks, and technology as well as information on conferences and print subscription details for Black Enterprise magazine.

 Investing for Success

 An interactive, multimedia web course on the basics of investing from a partnership of the National Urban League and the Investment Company Institute Education Foundation.